-NOTE: The following exercise deliberately avoids describing the properties and options you can set for DCE.
+Note: The following exercise deliberately avoids describing the properties and options you can set for DCE.
 See the relevant help topics for details.

 1. In the Components pane, double-click Dead Code Elimination.
-The view shown in the figure below opens.
+The DCE pane opens.
 This view shows the DCE-based logical components created for the programs in the current project.

-TIP: Click the D button on the tool bar to restrict the display to logical components created for the selected program.
+Tip: Click the D button on the tool bar to restrict the display to logical components created for the selected program.

-- 2. Select the program you want to analyze for dead code in the HyperView Objects pane and click the button.
-To analyze the entire project of which the program is a part, click the button. - 3.
-A dialog opens where you can enter the name of the new component in the text field.
+2. Select the program you want to analyze for dead code in the Interactive Analysis Objects pane and click the 🌌 button.
+To analyze the entire project of which the program is a part, click the 🖾 button.

+- 3. A dialog opens where you can enter the name of the new component in the text field.
 Click OK.
 Component Maker adds the new components to the list of components.
-If you selected batch mode, Component Maker creates a logical component for each program in the project, appending \n to the name of the component. - 4.
+If you selected batch mode, Component Maker creates a logical component for each program in the project, appending n to the name of the component. - 4.
 Double-click a component to edit its properties.
-The view shown in the figure below opens.
-The Component of program field contains the name of the selected program.
+The Component of program field contains the name of the selected program. - 5.
+In the Entry Point to use field, click the link for the current selection and choose the entry point you want to use in the pop-up menu.
+To unset an entry point, click it and choose Unset in the pop-up menu.